 What is a Signature Loan?

-A signature loan – or good faith loan – is a form of personal loan offered by financial institutions, like banks, that require collateral and a borrower’s signature.
-The borrower chooses the purpose of the signature, and the interest rates can be higher due to the absence of collateral.
+A signature loan – or good faith loan – is a form of personal loan offered by financial institutions, like banks, that do not require collateral and only a borrower’s signature.
+The borrower chooses the purpose of the loan, and the interest rates can be higher due to the absence of collateral.

 - A signature loan includes a borrower’s signature, which reflects a promise to settle the debt.
 A thorough credit check and qualification of a potential borrower are conducted before a signature loan is given.